Tudor vs Oris: Has the king of the sub £3,000 diving watches just been knocked off the throne?

 - In its own right, the Black Bay is a modern-day icon and will always be desirable

-- It looks fantastic on all manner of watch straps be it rubber straps, leather straps or NATO straps
+- It looks fantastic on all manner of watch straps be it rubber straps, leather straps or Military style straps

 - The case is a little plain, plus it sits tall on the wrist at 14.8mm thick